-> You want the high-intensity period to be about 80% or higher of your max heart rate, and the low-intensity period to be about 40-50% of your max heart rate.
+You want the high-intensity period to be about 80% or higher of your max heart rate and the low-intensity period to be about 40-50%.

-> For those of us that do not use heart rate monitors a lot, this means the high intensity should feel challenging.
-It should be difficult to carry a conversation, and you should feel like you really put work in.
+For those who do not use heart rate monitors a lot, the high intensity should feel challenging.
+It should be difficult to carry on a conversation, and you should feel like you really put work in.

-> The low-intensity period should feel comfortable.
+The low-intensity period should feel comfortable.
 It is a recovery phase and should help bring your heart rate down.
 But keep moving!

 How Long Should a High-Intensity Leg Workout Last?